cloudevents/spec/spec.md

 message.
 The sender needs to be prepared for the situation where a receiver ignores that feature.

+For clarity, when a feature is marked as "OPTIONAL" this means that it is OPTIONAL for both the sender and receiver of a message to support that feature.
+In other words, a sender can choose to include that feature in a message if it wants, and a receiver can choose to support that feature if it wants.
+A receiver that does not support that feature will then silently ignore that part of the message.
+The sender needs to be prepared for the situation where a receiver ignores that feature.

 ### Attribute Naming Convention

 The CloudEvents specifications define mappings to various protocols and